github/freno/doc/compare-doorman.md

 ### Availability

-`freno` is a highly available service that uses the `Raft` consensus protocol to coordinate between multiple running nodes.
+`freno` is a highly available service that uses the `raft` consensus protocol to coordinate between multiple running nodes.
 There is a single leader node which probes data from backend stores.
 When the leader steps down, another takes its place.
 For the first few seconds it would refuse connections (stepping up as `raft` leader will take a couple seconds) and it will likely have no metrics to share.
 Within a few seconds it will have all the info it needs to serve.

 Events/commands passed to one node are shared via `raft` consensus to other nodes; a newly promoted leader would have all the necessary events to pick up from the place the previous leader stepped down.